 In October 2021, California Gov. Gavin Newsom signed Assembly Bill 101, which adds the completion of a one-semester course in ethnic studies as a public high school graduation requirement starting with the class of 2030.

 Several months earlier, in March 2021, the State Board of Education unanimously approved the first model ethnic studies curriculum for California’s high schools.
 Focusing primarily on the often-underrepresented contributions and struggles of Native Americans, African Americans, Latino Americans and Asian Americans, the model curriculum is not mandatory for any school or district.
-Instead, it was created to offer local districts ideas and examples to consider if they choose to develop their own ethnic studies coursework.
+Instead, it was created to offer local districts ideas and examples to consider as they develop their own ethnic studies coursework.

 What is ethnic studies?